ChipsPCL/The-Altitude-Project/README.md

 - **Transaction Taxes**: Custom taxes for buying, selling, and utility are incorporated to fund the project’s needs.
 Safeguards are in place to limit tax percentages, protecting holders from excessive taxation.
 Anti-whale and anti-bot mechanisms are included but have not been activated since launch.
 - **ERC-20 Compatibility**: The contract follows standard ERC-20 guidelines, ensuring compatibility with decentralized exchanges, wallets, and other DeFi applications.
 Currently, the token is tradable on the Baseswap DEX as of 15th Nov 2024.

+- ## Audit Details

+### Audit Report Overview
+The smart contract for the Altitude token has undergone a thorough security audit to ensure that it is secure, optimized, and free from any vulnerabilities.
+The audit was conducted by Cryptohub in December 2023.
+ **Link to Full Audit Report**: https://www.altitudetoken.com/security

 ## License
 This project is licensed under the MIT License.